- The S&P/ASX 200 ESG Index is designed to align investment objectives with environmental, social, and governance (ESG) values.

 - Our methodology results in an improved composite ESG score compared with the S&P/ASX 200.

-An increasing number of investors require indices that are aligned with their investment objectives and their personal or institutional values.
+Demand has increased for indices that are aligned with individual investment objectives and personal or institutional values.
 The S&P/ASX 200 ESG Index was designed with both of these needs in mind.

-The S&P/ASX 200 ESG Index is broad and constructed to be part of the core of an investor’s portfolio, unlike many ESG indices that have preceded it, which were thematic or narrow in their focus.
-By targeting 75% of the S&P/ASX 200’s market capitalization, industry by industry, the S&P/ASX 200 ESG Index offers industry diversification and a return profile in line with Australia’s leading benchmark .
+The S&P/ASX 200 ESG Index is broad and constructed to play a central role in an investment strategy, unlike many ESG indices that have preceded it, which were thematic or narrow in their focus.
+By targeting 75% of the S&P/ASX 200’s market capitalization, industry by industry, the S&P/ASX 200 ESG Index has historically offered industry diversification and a return profile in line with Australia’s leading benchmark.

 Yet the composition of this new index is meaningfully different from that of the S&P/ASX 200 and more compatible with the values of ESG investors.
-Exclusions are made related to thermal coal, tobacco, controversial weapons, and alignment with UNGC principles.
+Exclusions are made related to tobacco, controversial weapons, and alignment with UNGC principles.
 Furthermore, companies with low ESG scores relative to their industry peers around the world are also excluded.
-The result is an index suitable for investors moving ESG from the fringe of their portfolio to the core.
+The result is an index suitable for investors moving ESG from the fringe of their investment structure to center stage.